Tomcuzz/homebridge-hassio-input_select/README.md

 # homebridge-hassio-input_select
-A simple package to bridge input_select's from Home Assistant to Homekit using HomeBridge
+A simple package to bridge mqtt input_select's from Home Assistant to Homekit using HomeBridge

    * [Installation](#installation)
    * [Configuration](#configuration)